CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 - unmatched rows are never silently imported; confirmed partial imports are visibly labeled with their counts
 - the dataset is available in a prepared, usable state for downstream training or validation
+- deleting a source dataset with processed dependents returns a conflict that names those dependents; delete the processed datasets first

 ## Train A Model